Skip to main navigation Skip to main content Skip to page footer

 ♦ MRes in Biophysics (binding and NMR studies of protein-DNA complexes) with S. Shamas and C. Redfield, Biochemistry, Oxford (Oct.
 2019 - Jan.
 2021)

-Project thesis in MD simulations of influenza A M2 protein with A. Kolocouris (April 2019-July 2019)
+♦ 2019 MPharm, NKUA; Project thesis in MD simulations of influenza A M2 protein with A. Kolocouris (April 2019-July 2019)

-♦ Internship coarse-grained MD simulations of membrane proteins aggregation in Biochemistry with M. Sansom lab Biochemistry, Oxford in collaboration with A. Kolocouris (Nov.
+♦ Internship coarse-grained MD simulations of membrane proteins aggregation in Biochemistry with M. Sansom lab, Biochemistry, Oxford, in collaboration with A. Kolocouris (Nov.
 2018-April 2019)

 ♦ Skills obtained during project thesis and internship: Docking calculations, atomistic and coarse-grained MD simulations (Desmond, Gromacs)